adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

     </g>

-All of these `<g>` elements can be removed as they are quite redundant.
-Since a program generated the SVG, it knows very little about optimising code, leaving a trail of endless `<g>` tags in its wake.
+All of these `<g>` elements are redundant and can be removed.

+Why _Sketch_ decides to leave an endless trail of `<g>` tags in its wake is one of life's great mysteries.
+We may never know.

 ### The `<svg>` `viewBox` Attribute

-The `<svg>` viewBox is a difficult subject, and I would strongly recommend Sara Soueidan’s <a href="https://www.sarasoueidan.com/blog/svg-coordinate-systems/" aria-label="SVG Coordinate Systems article">article</a> if you are new to the attribute.
+The `<svg>` `viewBox` attribute is a complicated concept.

+I will not delve into it within this article, but I strongly recommend Sara Soueidan’s <a href="https://www.sarasoueidan.com/blog/svg-coordinate-systems/" aria-label="SVG Coordinate Systems article">article</a> if you are unfamiliar with the attribute.

     <svg viewBox=”0 0 39 39″ … >

-After the removal of the `<g>` tags, the positioning of the SVG elements was slightly off by 3px, I adjusted the starting point of the viewBox to compensate.
+Once the `<g>` tags were removed, the positioning of the SVG elements was slightly off by 3 pixels.
+I adjusted the starting point of the `viewBox` to compensate.

     <svg viewBox=”-3 -3 39 39″ … >

-This isn’t ideal, but it’s better than the endless chain of `<g>` tags with random, non-sensical transform attributes.
-You may not have to make any edits to the viewBox, and if you do it is likely that you will have to use different values.
+This isn’t ideal, but it’s better than the endless chain of `<g>` tags and their non-sensical `transform` attributes.

+Although I did, you may not have to make any edits to the `viewBox` attribute.
+But, if you do, it is likely that you will have to use different values.

 ### IDs

-Most of the elements within the SVG markup were provided with some form of ID when the SVG was generated, the `<rect>` element, for instance:
+Most of the SVG elements were generated with an `id` attribute.
+The `<rect>` element, for example:

     <rect id=”Rectangle-57″ … />

-Unless you are targeting these elements with JavaScript, these IDs can be stripped out.
-The only instances where the IDs are important are within the `<defs>` block.
+Unless you need to target these elements with JavaScript, these `id` attributes can be stripped out.
+The only instances where the `id` attributes are important are within the `<defs>` block.

-In our case, ours `<defs>` block looks like this:
+In my example, the `<defs>` block looks like this:

     <defs>